K-PaaS/application-platform-guide-eng/user_guide/application_platform/cf_cli.md

 # When parameter is specified
 $ cf login --skip-ssl-validation -a https://api.10.244.0.34.xip.io -u admin -p admin -o crossent -s development

-# When parameter is not specified
+# When the parameter is not specified
 $ cf login
 API endpoint: https://api.10.244.0.34.xip.io